daschl/couchbase-java-query/README.md

 This is a highly experimental extension to the Couchbase Java Client, which enables the possibility of running N1QL queries against a Couchbase cluster.

-You need [tuqtng](https://github.com/couchbaselabs/tuqtng) running.
+You need [tuqtng](https://github.com/couchbaselabs/tuqtng) running on port 8093.
 Don't know what that is?
 Move on for now.

 Usage
 -----